Fundamentals and Practices of Sensing Technologies by Dr.

 the measurement error for diameter is half of the measurement error for light

 intensity.
-In this experiment, the measurement error for the diameter was d/d = 0.08 since the measurement error for the light
+In this experiment, the measurement error for the diameter was In conclusions, the

 following results were obtained.
 (1)